Deir al-Balah: History

-Ancient period
+Late Bronze (Egyptian New Kingdom)

 Deir al-Balah's history dates back to the mid-14th century BC, during the Late Bronze Age.
 At that time it served as an outpost in the New Kingdom of Egypt on its frontier with Canaan.

 During the reign of King Ramesses II (1303–1213 BC), Deir al-Balah became the easternmost of six garrisoned fortresses in the Eastern Mediterranean.
 The string of fortresses began with the Sinai fort in the west, and continued through the "Way of Horus" military road to Canaan.
 The square-shaped fortress of Deir al-Balah had four towers at each corner and a reservoir.
 Archaeological findings in Deir al-Balah revealed a large ancient Egyptian cemetery with graves containing jewelry and other personal belongings.
 The inhabitants of the fortress employed traditional Egyptian techniques and artistic designs in their architectural works.
 The cosmopolitan aspect of the frontier site is proven by the rich Cypriot, Mycenaean and Minoan findings.